 Many church planters including some veteran pastors are bi-vocational.
 They often multi-task, they strive to blanket their area with the Gospel, and they have families that need attention.
 A common need in New England is more laborers.
 For example, a soul-winning partner, a song leader, a teen or children’s pastor, or a Sunday school teacher.
 The need in many churches especially new plants is a true yoke fellow (Php 4:1-3), a fellow laborer which Paul had in Timothy (1Th 3:2), or a profitable John Mark (2Ti 4:11).

-- More Faith
+- The Need is More Faith

 In Jn 11:6-16 Jesus received word that Lazarus was sick however He chose to abide in the same place for two more days.
 Finally, he said to His disciples, “Let us go into Judea again.”
 The disciples, fearful of imminent danger in Judea, tried to talk Him out of going.
 They said in verse 8, “Master, the Jews of late sought to stone thee; a goest thou thither again?”
 The Lord responds in a manner to convince them that the need in Judea demands that we go.
 Observe.